-Blogger and newly-published author Lucy Ayrton shares with Jericho Writers the experience of the early stages of her career and of becoming a fully-fledged author, but also reflects on what it really means to write and if there is a difference between writers and authors.
+Blogger and newly-published author Lucy Ayrton shares with Jericho Writers the experience of the early stages of her career and her tips on how to become a writer, but also reflects on what it really means to write and if there is a difference between writers and authors.

 The first time I ever seriously called myself a writer was on my wedding day.
 They ask you what your job is, to put on the wedding form.
 I dutifully wrote “Communications Manager” down and my soon-to-be husband nudged me.